Cabbage Salad or Coleslaw with Apples and/or Raisins with Dressing (1 Cup)

 How to consume Cabbage Salad Or Coleslaw With Apples And/Or Raisins With Dressing without glucose spikes

-Add a source of lean protein to your meal, such as grilled chicken or tofu, to help slow down the absorption of carbohydrates and stabilize blood sugar levels.
+Incorporate a source of lean protein such as grilled chicken, turkey, or tofu into your salad.
+Protein helps slow the absorption of carbohydrates, reducing spikes in blood sugar levels.

 Include Healthy Fats